-Unless otherwise indicated, we shall be using 2018/19 rates and allowances.
-2017/18 saw the first tangible divergence in Scottish Income Tax rates when compared to the rest of the UK: for non-savings income; 2018/19 will see a significant divergence when comparing Scotland with the rest of the UK, as the Scottish government has not just moved thresholds this time but has introduced entirely new bands, and rates.
+Unless otherwise indicated, we shall be using 2020/21 rates and allowances.
+2018/19 saw a significant divergence when comparing Scotland with the rest of the UK, as the Scottish government moved not just thresholds but introduced entirely new bands, and rates.
+Welsh Income Tax has also basically 'devolved' from the rest of the UK since April 2019.
+However, Wales' National Assembly has so far decided not to move away from standard "rest-of-UK" rates and bands.

-Interestingly for tax geeks, the Scottish devolved taxing powers basically cannot affect savings income (including dividends) so that the Scottish Higher Rate threshold for bank interest, dividends and the like will be £46,350 in 2018/19, just like the rest of the UK - which potentially makes for some quirky calculations around the c£43,000 - c£46,000 income band for Scottish taxpayers, depending on the mix of incomes at that level.
+Interestingly for tax geeks, the Scottish and Welsh devolved taxing powers basically cannot affect savings income (including dividends) so that the Scottish (and Welsh) Higher Rate thresholds for bank interest, dividends and the like will be £50,000 in 2020/21, just like the rest of the UK - which potentially makes for some quirky calculations around the c£40,000 - c£50,000 income band for Scottish taxpayers, depending on the mix of incomes at that level.

 There are also potential knock-on implications, such as eligibility for the new Marriage Allowance.
-However, it should be emphasised that in very many cases, Scottish taxpayers will end up with similar results to rest-of-UK taxpayers and, even where they do not, the differences are likely to be relatively modest.
+However, it should be emphasised that in very many cases, 'devolved' taxpayers (including Welsh taxpayers, as and when thresholds, etc., diverge), will end up with similar results to rest-of-UK taxpayers and, even where they do not, the differences are likely to be relatively modest.
 This book will apply the 'standard' UK rates and thresholds throughout.